 A Better Alternative: Gallery-Quality Fine Art Photography At Your Fingertips

 I’ve been a photographic artist for nearly 20 years and have sold gallery-quality fine art photography prints to private collectors, art consultants, hotels, hospitals and interior designers during much of this time all without a physical gallery.
 I choose to represent myself and sell online.
-Rather than cater to the tourist market by selling run-of-the-mill, glorified postcard rack photography art prints, I offer landscape and nature photography prints that truly speaks to me artistically.
-The difference is like comparing tracing with creating something original from the soul.
+I'm able to offer many of the same benefits that you would get from the fine art photography galleries near you including framing options, recommendations for your interior space, digital renderings of your home with my artwork on the wall, and other personalized services.
 Also since no one else is taking a big cut of my sales, I’m able to keep my artwork reasonable while working with the top printmakers in the art industry.
-I offer silver halide prints on Fuji Crystal Archive, framed silver halide prints mounted on aluminum DiBond backing and the ultimate in luxury fine art printing, Lumachrome HD Acrylic Face Mount prints.
+I offer silver halide prints on Fuji Crystal Archive, premium framed metal prints and the ultimate in luxury fine art printing, Lumachrome HD Acrylic Face Mount prints.
 A selection of my work is also offered in exclusive limited edition sizes of 25.
+If you have other needs, I can offer custom services including framed acrylic face mount prints from most frame moulding manufacturers.

 Read this article to learn more about the benefits from buying art direct from me.